A repeating fast radio burst associated with a persistent radio source: Localization of bursts

 \subsection{Calibration}

-The images generated by the real-time system make several assumptions during calibration and imaging.
-This is to improve the computational efficiency and perform the imaging and search in real-time.
+The \realf\ system makes several assumptions during calibration and imaging in order to improve computational efficiency for the real-time imaging and search.
 Moreover, the Point Spread Function (PSF) of the interferometer is not deconvolved from the image, so the real-time system forms ``dirty" images.
 The PSF shape makes the images more difficult to visually interpret and model.

-To address these issues, we used the raw, de-dispersed, fast sampled visibilities with just the burst signal to re-image the burst data with Common Astronomy Software Application package (CASA v5.6.2-3) \cite{2007ASPC..376..127M}.
-We first downloaded the VLA calibration pipeline tables corresponding to each observation with the burst.
-We then applied those calibration and flagging tables to the burst data using CASA task \texttt{applycal}.
-Observation of 3C\,286 (before the FRB observation) was used to calibrate the flux density scale, bandpass and delays.
+To address these issues, we used a top-hat function to select the raw, de-dispersed, fast-sampled visibilities containing only the burst signal to re-image the burst data using the Common Astronomy Software Application package (CASA v5.6.2-3)\cite{2007ASPC..376..127M}.
+Observations of 3C\,286 (acquired before the FRB observations) were used to calibrate the flux density scale, bandpass, and delays.
 Complex gain fluctuations over time were calibrated with observations of calibrator J1558$-$1409.
-We performed phase-reference switching on intervals of 16, 13, and 12 minutes for L, S, and C-bands, respectively; these are consistent with the suggested phase-coherence timescales for the VLA.
-This was to ensure that after calibration, any short-timescale phase variations would be negligible.
-Therefore, the burst positions on short timescales will have systematic errors of the same magnitude as the deep imaging.
-These systematic errors are discussed below in Section \ref{sec:prs}.
+We performed phase-reference switching on intervals of 16, 13, and 12 minutes for L, S, and C-bands, respectively, consistent with the nominal phase-coherence timescales for the VLA, so that after calibration any short-timescale phase variations are negligible.
+Therefore, the systematic errors for the burst positions on short timescales are of the same magnitude as those for the deep imaging, as discussed below.